microsoft/SEAL/README.md

 The instructions for compiling SEAL are similar to the instructions described previously for a local install of SEAL.
-In the instructions below we additionally speficy that the library is to be compiled as a static library with position independent code:
+In the instructions below we additionally specify that the library is to be compiled as a static library with position independent code:
 ````
-cd src
+cd native/src
 cmake -DCMAKE_INSTALL_PREFIX=~/mylibs -DSEAL_LIB_BUILD_TYPE=Static_PIC .
 make
 make install
-cd ..
+cd ../..
 ````
 We can now use this library to compile the shared native library required for .Net:
 ````
-cd net/dll
+cd dotnet/native
 cmake -DCMAKE_PREFIX_PATH=~/mylibs .
 make
 cd ../..